clynton/Pistold/README.md

 # Try It
 1. Right-Click loadHomepageInDiffBrowsers.java > Run as TestNG Test
 2. Right-Click bddRunnerTest.java > Run as JUnit Test
-3. Run our test using maven (can be done in a bat file - using 'call mvn test' if so)
+3. Run our tests using maven (can be done in a bat file - using 'call mvn test' if so)

 ```dos
 cd MyAutomationTestr